couchrest/couchrest_model/README.md

 CouchRest Model supports a few configuration options.
 These can be set either for the whole Model code base or for a specific model of your chosing.
-To configure globally, provide something similar to the following in your projects loading code:
+To configure globally, provide something similar to the following in your projects initializers or environments:

     CouchRest::Model::Base.configure do |config|
       config.mass_assign_any_attribute = true